awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rolesanywhere-trustanchor.md

 The ARN of the trust anchor\.

 `TrustAnchorId`  <a name="TrustAnchorId-fn::getatt"></a>
- The unique primary identifier of the TrustAnchor
+The unique identifier of the trust anchor\.